 Band History

 The band is composed of service and MoD personnel from RAF Lossiemouth as well as civilians from the local community.
-The band attends the whole range of traditional highland events as well as official functions, competitions and a number of charity events and has also sent contingents to form part of the Massed RAF Pipes & Drums in tattoos around the world.
-They had, until the demise of 201 Sqn, a regular overseas commitment in Guernsey providing musical support for the RAFA Battle of Britain Wings Appeal for which they raised close on £100,000 over the years.
-They hope to maintain their link with Guernsey with the view to return and perform again in the future.
-The green and white hackles proudly worn in the glengarry prior to 2016 represented the colours of Guernsey.
+The band attends the whole range of traditional highland events as well as parades, official functions, competitions, charity events and has also sent contingents to form part of the Massed RAF Pipes & Drums in tattoos around the world.
+For many years the band has travelled to Guernsey in conjunction with 201 Squadron (who are affiliated to the island, having been stationed there during WW2) and have provided musical support for the official events held during the visit as well as raising funds for the RAFA Battle of Britain Wings Appeal, with over £100,000 being raised to date.
+The green and white hackles proudly worn in the glengarry prior to 2016 represented the colours of Guernsey but are no longer worn since the change to the blue RAF tartan.

 The Pipe Major is currently Barry Ashby.
 Barry took over as Pipe Major in 1990 and has been at the helm ever since.
 The band reached its competing peak in 1995 winning 38 trophies, 30 of which were for first place.
 They included the Grade 4 and Grade 3 Champions of the North of Scotland and the North of Scotland Champion of Champions in both piping and drumming.
 Also that year the band was placed fourth in the British and second in the Scottish Championships.
 During this period the band won the RAF Pipe Band Championships for an unprecedented nine years in succession.
-The Drum Sergeant is currently Joe Dempsey.
-Joe has been a member of every current RAF pipe band during his career and has been our lead tip since 2006.
+The Drum Sergeant is currently Ieuan Johnson.
+Ieuan has been with us for four years and has been in charge of the Drum Corps since March 23.
 In 2001 the band was promoted to Grade 3b but is now back to Grade 4a at their request following posting and retirement of several key players.
-New members are always welcome, contact can be made through our Facebook page.
-Starting in 2022, the band receives generous sponsorship from Boeing.
+New members are always welcome; contact can be made through our website or Facebook page.

 Share by: